-Additionally, five exhibiting artists will be selected to show a collection of work in a special group show at the Jean Jacobs Gallery in downtown New Canaan.
-Presented in partnership with the Carriage Barn Arts Center, this group exhibit will run for 2-3 weeks in June 2022 and coincide with our annual “Art in the Windows” exhibit.
-Selected artists will be announced at the opening.
+Congratulations to Lynne Arovas, Tom Brenner, Almudena Fernandez Vicens, Derek Freres, Robin Koffler and Robert Sachs.
+These six exhibiting artists were selected to show a collection of work in a group show at the Jean Jacobs Gallery in downtown New Canaan.
+Presented in partnership with the Carriage Barn Arts Center, this June 2022 show will coincide with our annual “Art in the Windows” exhibit.

-One piece will be awarded the Betty Barker Award and a $250 prize.
-The award was established in 2017 in honor of Betty Barker (1920-1997), a prolific and accomplished artist who was the driving force in establishing the Carriage Barn Arts Center.
+Sunglight and Smoke by Marjorie Tomchuk was awarded the Betty Barker Award and a $250 prize.
+The award was established in 2017 in honor of Betty Barker (1920-1997), a prolific and accomplished artist who was one of the driving forces in establishing the Carriage Barn Arts Center.
 Past recipients include Eric Chiang, Hans Fischer, Nancy Woodward, Jennifer Glover Riggs.